The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Smoothing of discrete to continuous model

 The identity \eqref{e:onestep} for the partition function and its extension to the moment generating function in \eqref{e:reformulation} below reformulates the analysis of the Discrete Gaussian model in terms of a smooth periodic potential integrated against a Gaussian field.
 Ideas of this flavour have been used in various contexts in the past.
 However, to achieve sufficient precision to control the scaling limit, it is crucial for our work to allow for the parameter $s\neq 0$ below, which will correspond to the stiffness renormalisation of the limiting Gaussian free field, or equivalently, the exact identification of the effective temperature $\betaeff$ in \eqref{e:highbeta-convergence}.

-To set up this stiffness renormalisation, first recall that $\Delta_J$ is the normalised Laplacian, see \eqref{eq:Delta_J_definition}, with step distribution $J$.
+To set up this stiffness renormalisation, first recall that $\Delta_J$ is the normalised Laplacian, see \eqref{eq:Delta_J_definition}, with step distribution $J$, and $C(m^2)$ is its Green's function minus a diagonal part, see \eqref{e:GFdecomp1}.
 For convenience, we will denote by $\Delta$ without subscript the standard \emph{unnormalised} nearest-neighbour Laplacian; the irrelevant omission of the normalisation for $\Delta$ simplifies some formulas later.
 For $|s|$ sufficiently small, $C (m^2)^{-1} - s\Delta$ is positive definite, as shown in Proposition~\ref{prop:decomp_compatible} below (see in particular \eqref{e:C(m)-torus-decomp}, where $C\equiv C^{\Lambda_N}$), hence

 is well-defined and positive-definite.
 We then introduce, for $s_0 \in \R$,

 with $\tilde{U}$ given by \eqref{e:tildeF} and